hsh778205/Ordinary-high-precision-templates/README.md

 I thought it was a good code for myself, although I didn't encapsulate it as a class or put it in the header file.

-I think it's just a structure, just fine
+I think it's just a structure, just fine.

 Here's what to say.